 Note:

 1) "Manual Audio Mute" is used by the front system to mute the audio system.
-The current source shall be paused (if applicable) and stacked.
+The current source shall be stacked.

 2) When the requester wants to release all resources or get resource update for all requests in the stack, there is no specified audio source or priority, so Not Requested will be used in this case.